tigpt/aws-certification-cloud-practitioner/readme.md

 ## Management, Monitoring, and Governance:
 - **AWS Auto Scaling**
+  - Allows you to define scaling plans that automate how groups of resources respond to changes.
+You can use them to optimize availability while keeping the lowest possible cost.
 - **AWS Budgets**
+  - It allows you to monitor AWS spend and be alerted whe you exceed or are forecasted to exceed limits defined by you.
+You can also set allerts for when your metrics go below a define threshold, specially interesting if you buy reserved services.
 - **AWS CloudFormation**
+  - AWS own Infraestrucutre as Code (IaC) allows you to create JSON recepies and use them to create resources, update or destroy them.
+It's also possible to use them for 3rd party resources.
 - **AWS CloudTrail**
+  - CloudTrail helps governance, compliance and operational risk auditing, by logging 90 days of user / services activities either allowed or denied, and you can set alerts on top of it with CloudWatch or save this logs to S3.
 - **Amazon CloudWatch**
+  - Allows to collect logs, correlate them, query, set alarms or trigger automations.
+It is possible to use it for AWS resources or for on-premises applications and infraestrucutre.
 - **AWS Config**
+  -
 - **AWS Cost and Usage Report**
 - **Amazon EventBridge (Amazon CloudWatch Events)**
 - **AWS License Manager**